 Surfshark has a server base of 3,200+ servers extending to 65+ countries including Germany.
 The German servers are highly efficient for accessing local streaming channels like ZDF, ARD, and 7TV, which are geo-restricted abroad.
 So, if you’re traveling away from Germany for a while, Surfshark can be incredibly helpful.

-Furthermore, the provider is headquartered in British Virgin Islands, which is another country where laws are supportive of individual privacy.
+Furthermore, the provider is headquartered in the British Virgin Islands, which is another country where laws are supportive of individual privacy.
 For people in Germany, this is just as well considering that local ISPs in the country retain logs of users for 10 weeks.
 It is the fastest VPN service with a downloading speed of 27.91 Mbps.

-Surfshark comes packed with privacy-enhancing features such as such as CleanWeb and MultiHop to protect themselves from cybercriminals and online snooping from any third parties.
+Surfshark comes packed with privacy-enhancing features such as CleanWeb and MultiHop to protect themselves from cybercriminals and online snooping from any third parties.
 It also has the ability to unblock US Netflix within Germany for users who want to watch exclusive content not available in Germany.

 Finally, Surfshark has the distinction of allowing unlimited simultaneous connections at the cost of $2.49/mo .
 Despite the low price, the provider still offers a 30-day money-back guarantee.